 Guardianship and Conservatorship - With a guardianship (also be referred to as conservatorship), a guardian or custodian supervises the physical care and health of an individual, known as a ward or protected person.
 With a conservatorship, the conservator manages the ward or protected person's money and property.
 One person can hold both roles, but the two roles are separate legal functions.

 Social Security Disability Claims Denied - Claims for disability benefits are routinely denied.
 If your application for SSDI or SSI is denied, you have the right to appeal the decision within 60 days.
 Having a Social Security disability attorney handle your appeal greatly enhances the probability of getting a denial overturned.

 Our Alabama elder law attorneys examine many aspects of elder life and offer comprehensive approaches with capable and compassionate advice.

 Call us today at 205-663-0281 for a free consultation.
 John Holliman and Melanie B. Holliman (formerly Melanie B. Bradford) will explain the various laws and processes to protect and care for an older adult.

 We can explain all the features of elder care that apply to a particular situation and family.
 We advocate for the elderly in Alabama.
 The ultimate goal is to protect your rights in a manner that is effective, legal, and ethical.

-Contact us for a free consultation in person, by phone, or by video conference.
+Contact us for a free consultation by phone or by secure video conference.